 - What do you notice about the background of the painting?

 Now study one picture for a few minutes, noticing all the details.
-Then cover the picture and ‘narrate’ it back to your mom or dad.
-Pretend they've never seen the portrait and your details are all they will know about it.
+Then cover the picture and ‘narrate’ it back.

 Renaissance artists couldn’t run out to the nearest craft store and buy paint – they had to make it themselves!
 They would grind and blend their own pigments and ingredients to make the colors the needed.